Frequently Asked Questions

 Will the students wear uniforms?

 Cimarron does not wish to inhibit a child’s comfort, or cause undue financial strain upon the clothing budget.
 We require that clothing and outerwear be appropriate for the season and weather.
 We also ask that clothing remains modest, respectful, and in alignment with our school dress code.
-Students will have the option to purchase a school t-shirt before the Fall semester begins.
+Students are provided a school t-shirt before the Fall semester begins.

 How will lunch work?